kishore-s-15/kishore-s-15/README.md

 ## Hello World!!!
-I am Kishore Sampath
+I'm Kishore Sampath 👋

 - 🧑🏽‍💻 I'm currently working as a full-stack developer and lead a diverse team of data scientists and software engineers to build data-driven software applications to solve real-world problems.
 - 🌱 I’m currently learning NLP, MLOps and Explainable AI.